This post may contain affiliate links. Please see my disclosure policy for details.

 You will head past the Rohtang Pass, Himank, Pangi, Spiti and finally into Jammu valley.

-As you wind round the single pass mountain roads and tackle the chicanes, you’ll get fantastic views from either side.
+As you wind around the single-pass mountain roads and tackle the chicanes, you’ll get fantastic views from either side.

 2. You can go by car, bus, jeep or motorbike